 There would not have been a small segment of 'dawn' on the first 'day', because Yahweh had not separated the darkness from His Light yet.

-Once the sun was created/restored with Light on the 4th day, there would have been a 'dawn segment' of light following the 'night season'.
+Once the sun was created/restored with Light on the 4th day, there would have been a 'dawn segment' of light following the first 'night season'.

 Genesis 1:16 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.